-ASICS legit check: how to spot a real pair
+ASICS legit check: how to spot a real sneaker

 Since ASICS took over streetwear, counterfeits have followed.
-On the secondary market and some unreliable sites, fake Gel-Kayano 14, Gel-NYC, and Gel-1130 pairs are popping up everywhere.
+In the secondary market and on some unreliable sites, fake Gel-Kayano 14, Gel-NYC, and Gel-1130 sneakers are popping up everywhere.
 Some copies look convincing at first glance, but they fall apart on specific details that counterfeiters never get quite right.

-This guide gives you concrete checkpoints to perform your ASICS legit check in just a few minutes, whether before an online purchase, upon receiving a package, or when faced with a resale listing.
+This guide gives you the concrete checkpoints to do your ASICS legit check in just a few minutes, whether it's before an online purchase, when receiving a package, or when facing a resale listing.
 We cover general points applicable to all models, then dive into the specifics of three models that are particularly targeted by counterfeiters.

 Compare ASICS Gel prices on WhenToCop?

-Before even examining the shoe, three elements can already help identify a potential fake.
+Before even examining the sneaker, there are three elements that can help identify a potential fake.

 Authentic ASICS have a consistent retail price across all authorized retailers.
 Here are the reference retail prices in France:

 On resale platforms, check the seller's profile: account age, number of sales, ratings.
-A recently created account with few transactions offering multiple highly sought-after pairs is a warning sign.
-Scammers often use photos taken from legitimate sites, so always ask for personalized photos with a requested detail (e.g., product code visible on the label).
+A recently created account with few transactions offering multiple highly sought-after sneakers is a warning sign.
+Scammers often use photos taken from legitimate sites, so always ask for personalized photos with a specific detail requested (e.g., product code visible on the label).

-Important detail: ASICS does not print its logo on the wrapping paper inside the box.
-If you see protective paper with the brand logo printed on it, it's a counterfeit.
+Important detail to know: ASICS does not print its logo on the wrapping paper inside the box.
+If you see protective paper with the brand's logo printed on it, it's a counterfeit.

-Once you have the shoe in hand, here are the areas to inspect:
+Once you have the sneaker in hand, here are the areas to check:

 Stitching

-The stitching on an authentic ASICS is short, dense, and even.
+The stitching on an authentic ASICS is short, dense, and consistent.
 Normally, no threads should be sticking out.
-On a fake, the stitches are often longer and spaced out, the seams may be crooked in curved areas, and loose threads are visible at the junction of the panels.
+On a fake, the stitches are often longer and spaced out, the seams may be crooked on curved areas, and loose threads are visible at the junction of the panels.

 The mesh of authentic ASICS has a symmetrical and uniform weave.
 Run your finger over it: it should feel slightly firm, structured, not soft or blistered.

-For models with suede or nubuck panels (Gel-NYC, Gel-1130), the material should have a soft, characteristic velvet feel.
-Flattened, shiny, or plasticky suede indicates low-quality material.
+For models with suede or nubuck panels (Gel-NYC, Gel-1130), the material should have a soft and characteristic velvet feel.
+Flattened, shiny suede or material that looks plastic indicates low-quality material.

-The GEL visible in the sole is one of the hardest elements to reproduce accurately.
-On an authentic ASICS, the gel is clear or slightly tinted depending on the colorway, flexible when you press it, and it immediately returns to its shape.
-On a fake, it is often replaced by rigid plastic or an opaque material that doesn't flex properly.
+The visible GEL in the sole is one of the hardest elements to reproduce accurately.
+On an authentic ASICS, the gel is clear or slightly tinted depending on the colorway, flexible when you press it, and it returns to its shape immediately.
+On a fake, it is often replaced with rigid plastic or an opaque material that does not flex properly.
 Some copies completely omit any functional insert.

 On an authentic ASICS, the embroidered or patch logo on the tongue is neatly sewn into the fabric, never just glued.
 The edges are clean, the font is precise, and the placement is centered.
 On fakes, the patch may have frayed edges and a slightly different font.